 The first time Helios runs it will create a directory name “Helios” under your My Documents directory.
 This is where Helios will store all your configuration, profile and images.

-Helios.license– This file tells Helios who you are and what you have purchased.

 ControlCenter.log/ControlCenter.log.bak- This file contains log information about what Helios Control Center is currently doing and the last time it was run.
 You may be asked to send this file for support.

 ProfileEditor.log/ProfileEditor.log.bak- This file contains log information about what Helios Profile Editor is currently doing and the last time it was run.
 You may be asked to send this file for support.